marijnbent/obsidian-print/README.md

 ## Getting Started

-The plugin is submitted to enter the community plugin store.
-As the backlog is quite long though, the quickest way to install this plugin is to do it manually.
-Go to the [latest release](https://github.com/marijnbent/obsidian-print/releases/latest) and download the source code.
-To add this plugin to Obsidian, [watch this video](https://www.youtube.com/watch?v=ffGfVBLDI_0).
+The plugin has been submitted to the community plugin store, but due to a backlog, it might take some time before it becomes available.
+Meanwhile, you can install the plugin manually by following these steps:

+1. Go to the [latest release](https://github.com/marijnbent/obsidian-print/releases/latest) page and download these three files: `manifest.json`, `styles.css`, and `main.js`.
+2. In your Obsidian plugins directory, create a new folder called `obsidian-print`.
+3. Move the downloaded files into the `obsidian-print` folder.
+4. That’s it!
+Enable the plugin in Obsidian and start printing.

+For additional help, you can watch [this video tutorial](https://www.youtube.com/watch?v=ffGfVBLDI_0).

+Following these steps will let you use the plugin right away, even before it’s available in the community store.

 ## Settings